McConnell pledges vote on 9/11 bill after Stewart criticism

 Feal called Tuesday’s meeting with McConnell “one of the best meetings” he’s had at the Capitol in more than 15 years of advocacy on the issue.

-He and other first responders were “ready to shake hands” on a deal or “ready to get into a street fight” with the Senate leader, Feal said, adding that in the end, no drama was needed.
+He and other first responders were “ready to shake hands” on a deal or “ready to get into a street fight,” Feal said, adding that in the end, no drama was needed.

 The Senate leader said last week that Congress has always acted in a compassionate way on the 9/11 fund, a statement Feal strongly disputed.
 The fund has always had a five-year sunset provision, among other problems, Feal said.